manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 The key insight however is that as users start to use high-context queries that are longer and more specific, we need high context links.
 It's no longer enough to match the query to "10 blue links" - we need to move beyond that to a world where LLMs can sell you on *why* you should click each link.
 How does each link relate to your query?
 Why should you trust the link?
 What will you get when you click?
 How is each link distinct from the other links presented?

-As you can see from the examples above this is all possible today!
+As you can see from the Gemini examples above this is all possible today!
 This example from above really stands out to me:

 ![](/images/2025-03-24-18-03-18.png)